open-rpa/docs/docs/flow/AgentsPage.md

 - `main - The file to execute.
 This can be Python, PowerShell, or any other supported language and will also define how the agent prepares the environment before executing the main file.
 - `language` - Tells the agent which runtime to use when executing the code.
 - `typescript` - Not used at the moment, but is intended to be used when TypeScript has not been compiled and is run using ts-node.
-- `daemon` - Is used by the agent and OpenFlow to determine if this is a never-ending process (like something listening on a port, or waiting on events).
+- `daemon` - Is used by the agent and OpenCore to determine if this is a never-ending process (like something listening on a port, or waiting on events).
-- `chromium` - Used by OpenFlow to control which packages to show for an agent.
+- `chromium` - Used by OpenCore to control which packages to show for an agent.
 Will only allow this package to run on agents that have a Chrome or Chromium browser.
 - `ports` - Define any ports this package might be listening on.
     - `If port is left empty, a random free port will be used.
     If the port is already in use, a new free port number will be used, and injected as an environment variable into the host using the portname.